gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

+---
-# Delivering Modern Website Experiences: The Journey to a Content Mesh
+title: "Delivering Modern Website Experiences: The Journey to a Content Mesh"
+date: 2018-10-04
+author: "Sam Bhagwat"
+tags: ["headless-cms", "content-mesh"]
+---

 The CMS was born to make content sites _possible_.
 Now, it’s being reimagined to make them _incredible_.